What Is a Concussion?

 Other symptoms may include slurred speech, nausea, vomiting, or feeling tired or dazed.

 For some people, the symptoms of a concussion show up immediately following the incident that caused it, while for other people there may be a delay and it can even take days for symptoms to appear.

 Marijuana and Concussions

-Some researchers believe that properties of marijuana may help the brain to repair itself following a traumatic injury.
-The reasons marijuana and concussions may have a beneficial relationship to one another is because marijuana might be able to help reduce inflammation in the brain following an injury.
+Some researchers believe that the properties of marijuana may help the brain to repair itself following a traumatic injury.
+The reason marijuana and concussions may have a beneficial relationship with one another is that marijuana might be able to help reduce inflammation in the brain following an injury.
 Cannabis plants have antioxidants that can provide protective features to the brain and they can reduce overall inflammation and stress-related damage in the brain, possibly.
 This is important because one of the primary impacts of concussion is neural inflammation.

 Therefore, cannabis may potentially help protect against much of the damage of concussions and may also help alleviate psychiatric symptoms that appear following a concussion.
 Furthermore, cannabinoids have been shown to provide relief to those experiencing significant pain associated with a wide variety of ailments.